A quick breakdown of mouse poison baits

 - Place the baits or bait stations close enough to each other.
-Especially if there are a lot of other competing food sources in the area, mice and rats can easily pass by your bait even if it’s well placed and it’s actually tasty and attractive to their sensibilities.
+Especially if there are a lot of other competing food sources in the area, mice and rats can easily pass by your poison even if it’s well placed and it’s actually tasty and attractive to their sensibilities.
 That’s because the mice and rats have likely targeted their food source as they first entered the area and before you placed the baits.
-So, even after you’ve placed the baits, they are still going straight to the target that they’ve chosen, ignoring other potential food sources on the way.
+So, even after you’ve placed the poisonous baits, they are still going straight to the target that they’ve chosen, ignoring other potential food sources on the way.

 - If you can, reduce the amount of non-poisonous competing food sources in the area.
-Removing the rodents’ other food supply from the area they’ve invaded will make them more likely to choose your mice bait.
+Removing the rodents’ other food supply from the area they’ve invaded will make them more likely to choose your poisonous bait.

 - Try to figure out where are the “meeting grounds” of your unwanted rodent guests.
 Look for rodent excrements, for food prints, for unusually intensive rodent smell, for places they’ve eaten, etc. Place the baits and bait stations near those locations.

 - Check on the poison baits regularly and change them frequently.